-The Articles of Association of the Company (now referred to as the Constitution of the Company) provides that all Directors of the Company shall retire from office at least once every three years but shall be eligible for reelection.
-At least one third of the Directors for the time being, or if their number is not a multiple of three, then the number nearest to one-third, shall retire from office at each AGM.
+The Company's Constitution provides that all Directors of the Company shall retire from office at least once every three years but shall be eligible for re- election.
+At least one third of the Directors for the time being, or if their number is not a multiple of three, then the number nearest to one-third (1/3), shall retire from office at each AGM.
 A retiring Director shall be eligible for re-election.
 This provides an opportunity for shareholders to renew their mandates.